 The Department of Mechanical and Aerospace Engineering (MAE) at Princeton University invites applications for multiple faculty positions at the assistant professor rank.
 We welcome applications from all areas in mechanical and aerospace engineering.
 Current areas of particular interest focus on astronautical engineering, which broadly encompasses the engineering and related sciences relevant to space exploration, and systems enabling access and operations in space, including in earth orbit; on other planets, satellites, asteroids and other celestial objects; and in interplanetary space and beyond.
 Applicants must hold a Ph.D. in Engineering, Materials Science, Physics, or a related subject, and have a demonstrated record of excellence in research with the potential to establish an independent research program.

 To ensure full consideration, applications should be received by December 1, 2020.
-Applicants should apply online and include curriculum vitae, a list of publications and presentations, a 3-5 page summary of research accomplishments and future plans, a 1-2 page teaching statement, and contact information for at least three references online at https://www.princeton.edu/acad-positions/position/16901.
-Personal statements that summarize leadership experience and contributions to diversity are encouraged.
+The review of applications will continue until the position is filled.
+Applicants should submit a curriculum vitae, including a list of publications and presentations, a 3-5 page summary of research accomplishments and future plans, a 1-2 page teaching statement, and contact information for at least three references online at https://www.princeton.edu/acad-positions/position/16901.
+Personal statements that summarize contributions to diversity are encouraged.

 The Department of Mechanical & Aerospace Engineering (MAE) is seeking freelance writers to write articles for publication on the MAE website.
 The writer will gather information on the subject, conduct interviews, perform independent background research and write a draft free of grammatical errors, adhere to deadlines.
 Typically 1-2 stories per month approximately 750 -1000 words per story.
 Experience with writing stories with scientific content is preferred.
 Interested writers must submit 2-3 writing samples, C.V. and a letter of interest to email@example.com.